AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 - [How to set the margin or padding as percentage of height of parent container?](https://stackoverflow.com/questions/4982480/how-to-set-the-margin-or-padding-as-percentage-of-height-of-parent-container#:~:text=If%20you%20set%20an%20element's,to%20height%20instead%20of%20width.)
 - [Common CSS Flexbox Layout Patterns with Example Code](https://tobiasahlin.com/blog/common-flexbox-patterns/)

-{% include unsplashAttribution.md name: "Rumman Amin", username: "rumanamin", photo_id: "5zoLQUZaWgA" %}
+{% include unsplashAttribution.md name: "Rumman Amin", username: "rumanamin", photoId: "5zoLQUZaWgA" %}

 <style>
   .post-content .tiles {